d-krupke/AlgBench/README.rst

 Experiments (ALENEX) to see how smaller studies can be performed (though, for most papers you will find aspects that could be improved).

+Before you submit any paper (or thesis) with an empirical analysis, I also recommend to first go through `this checklist <https://blog.sigplan.org/2019/08/28/a-checklist-manifesto-for-empirical-evaluation-a-preemptive-strike-against-a-replication-crisis-in-computer-science/>`__.

 Installation
 ------------